apollo5ever/Dero-Web-Registry/README.md

 In order to navigate .dero names on dero web I have built a chrome extension

 ### Registering your .dero name
-If you have dns you can register your .dero name
+If you have dns you can register your .dero name to any asset you like including an oao, the most powerful and complicated option.
+If you go the oao route I recommend creating a new oao contract for each domain name.
+You can use the same set of role tokens for any number of oao contracts.